 It literally took us less than a minute to extract the juice from this grapefruit using our Braun juicer.
 We also made a grapefruit twist from the skin of the same fruit.

-The first step is to measure the three liquid ingredients.
-We like to use a Japanese jigger to ensure accurate measurements and to minimize spillage.
-We also like using a small angled measuring cup for these same reasons.
+The first step in this recipe is to measure the three liquid ingredients.
+We use a Japanese jigger to ensure accurate measurements and to minimize spillage.
+Another option is to use a small angled measuring cup.

 You’ll want to pour the liquids directly into a shaker as you measure them.
 We like to use a Boston shaker since it is easy to use and quick to clean.